visakhanc/eCompass/README.md

 Building of Source
 ------------------

+Make sure AVR-GCC Toolchain is installed.
+For Windows, just install WinAVR.

 1. Download this repository and the [common_libs](https://github.com/visakhanc/common_libs) repository to the same directory.
 2. Rename *'common_libs'* directory to *'common'*.

 For example, if you copied the repositories to *'AVR_Projects'* directory, the directory structure would be like: